Bumitama Agri Ltd

 -

-The company reports its toxicity units and inorganic fertiliser usage per planted hectare from 2016-2020.
+The company reports its toxicity units and inorganic fertiliser and pesticides usage per planted hectare from 2020 to 2024.

 -